Ministry of Science and Technology (Myanmar)

-The Ministry of Science and Technology (သိပ္ပံနှင့်နည်းပညာဝန်ကြီးဌာန; abbreviated MOST) administers Burma's science and technology research and development affairs.
+The Ministry of Science and Technology (သိပ္ပံနှင့်နည်းပညာဝန်ကြီးဌာန; abbreviated MOST) is a government ministry of Myanmar that administers Myanmar's science and technology research and development affairs.
 MOST was established on 2 October 1996 under Order No. 30/96.
 The ministry was dissolved in 2016 by President Htin Kyaw and formed again in 2021 by SAC Chairman Min Aung Hlaing.

 Dissolved

-The Ministry of Science and Technology is organized under the Ministry of Education as Ministry of Education (Science and Technology) in April 2016 by the Government of Myanmar, led by Htin Kyaw.
+The Ministry of Science and Technology was organized under the Ministry of Education as Ministry of Education (Science and Technology) in April 2016 by the Government of Myanmar, led by Htin Kyaw.
 There are 57 Universities, Colleges and Technical Institutes under the MOE-ST.

 On 17 June 2021, the State Administration Council reformed the Ministry of Education as the Ministry of Education and the Ministry of Science and Technology.